segence-docker/drill/README.md

 - the `Xms` and `Xmx` parameters
 - if they are missing then it uses the default heap size

-The default heap size is configured via the `DefaultMaxRAMFraction` JVM parameter.
+The default heap size is configured via the `MaxRAMFraction` JVM parameter.
 It represents a fraction of the total available memory on the machine.
-This value is the denominator value under 1, i. e. `1/DefaultMaxRAMFraction`.
+This value is the denominator value under 1, i. e. `1/MaxRAMFraction`.
 For example, setting this value to 4 will result in the JVM to use 25% of the available memory as heap (1/4 of the available memory).

 ### Default heap space